 Characteristic Arterials Minor Arterials Primary Residential Streets Number of Though-Travel Lanes 2 to 4 2 to 3 2 Percent Through traffic >50% >50% ≤50% Speed Humps Allowed?
-Per LMC §49- 30, ER 32-08 No Yes Yes Traffic Calming Considered per Road Code?
+Per LMC §49- 30, ER 32-08 No Yes Yes Traffic Calming Consid- ered per Road Code?
 No Yes Yes Medians?
-(Referred to as Dual Road Section in Road Code) Yes, but can be undivided with turn pockets or center two-way left turn lane No, turn pockets or center two- way left turn lane Yes, but not typical Target Speeds 25 mph Urban; 30 mph or higher in Suburban and Rural Areas 25 mph Urban; Typically lower than Arterials in Suburban and Rural Areas 25 mph Urban; 25-30 mph in Suburban and Rural Areas Volume Restriction Measures Considered?
+(Referred to as Dual Road Section in Road Code) Yes, but can be undivided with turn pockets or center two-way left turn ("suicide") lane No, turn pockets or center two- way left turn ("suicide") lane Yes, but not typical Target Speeds 25 mph Urban; Varies in Suburban and Rural Arterials 25 mph Urban; Typically lower than arterials 25 mph Urban; 30 mph Other Areas Volume Restriction Measures Considered?
 No No Yes

-^{} A three-lane cross section is an undivided roadway with one travel lane in each direction with a center two-way left turn lane.
+\ A three-lane cross section is an undivided roadway with one travel lane in each direction with a center two-way left turn lane (commonly referred to as a "suicide lane.")